emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 1. All Scheme objects (there are no :term:`unboxed` objects).

-2. The global symbol table, a hash table consisting of a vector of pointers to strings.
+2. The global symbol table: a hash table consisting of a vector of pointers to strings.

 A Scheme object whose type is not necessarily known is represented by